dmcooller/S2ZonaConfigurator/README.md

 ### Mod Format

 Always verify that the changes made by the application are correct.
 Use any diff tool to compare the original and modified files.
-I recommend turning off CleanWorkDirectory in the `appsettings.Mine.json` file to keep the modified files for further analysis.
+I recommend turning off CleanWorkDirectory in the `appsettings.Mine.json` file to keep the modified files for further analysis and turning on `GenerateDiffReport` to generate a diff file.`

 An example of a simple mod is in the `mods/$Example.json`.